 The Trust has been conservative in opening the Suite with only one Patient Room and an attached Family Room.
 Provision has been made for the inclusion of a second Patient Room in the Suite when its use requires additional capacity.

-With the Suite secured, the Trust is providing support to terminally ill patients electing to remain in their own homes including:
+With the Suite secured, the Trust has over recent years been providing support to terminally ill patients electing to remain in their own homes including:

 - funding a District Nurse who specialises in palliative care,

 - providing an annual donation to the Otago Community Hospice to assist OCH provide services in the Upper Clutha

 - provision of equipment for use by the District Nurses and Otago Community Hospice staff to assist patients in the community